Linwood, Kansas: 2019 tornado

-On May 28, 2019, an EF4 tornado with Doppler windspeed measurements of over 187 mph struck the outlying areas of the city and severely damaged homes.
+On May 28, 2019, an EF4 tornado struck the outlying areas of the city and severely damaged homes.
 At least 13 injuries were reported due to the storm.
 The city itself was spared any major damage, with just the occasional roof damage and loss of trees and fencing.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.73 sqmi, of which 0.71 sqmi are land and 0.02 sqmi are water.
 Linwood is situated along the north bank of the Kansas River.